righ/d2a/README.rst

 :expire_on_commit: It is the same as `sessionmaker <https://docs.sqlalchemy.org/en/latest/orm/session_api.html#session-and-sessionmaker>`__ (default: True)
 :info: It is the same as `sessionmaker <https://docs.sqlalchemy.org/en/latest/orm/session_api.html#session-and-sessionmaker>`__ (default: None)

+All arguments can be omitted.

 Expression
 ~~~~~~~~~~~~~~~~~~
 There are two functions.

-:query_expression: It is for getting `SELECT` results, and returns a list containing record.
+:query_expression: To retrieve `SELECT` results, and returns a list containing record.
-:execute_expression: It is for executing `INSERT`, `DELETE`, `UPDATE` statements, and returns num of records having been affected.
+:execute_expression: To execute `INSERT`, `DELETE`, `UPDATE` statements, and returns num of records having been affected.

 .. code-block:: python3